Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

 We are using a fixture to setup the widget.
 [Here](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/make.setup.function.md) is a tutorial to explain what it is.

 We saw how to test the user input in a field.
-But we can also test combobox and his choice.
-It is more easily.
-In PHoleM50 we have these lines we didn't speak yet :
+We can also test comboboxes, which is actually easier.
+In PHoleM50 we have these lines that we haven't spoken of yet:

 ```py
         self.w_mat_0.saveNeeded.connect(self.emit_save)